 Currently, Functions are event-driven and can only be invoked by HTTP.

-During the beta period, we currently have a limit of 100 functions per account.
+During the beta period, we currently have a limit of 100 functions per account via the UI.
 To create more Functions, consider using the Functions and Assets API.

 Functions are limited to 30 concurrent invocations - meaning that if you have more than 30 Functions being invoked at the same time, you will begin to see new Function invocations return with a 429 status code.
 To keep below the threshold optimize Functions to return as fast as possible - avoid artificial timeouts and use asynchronous calls to external systems rather than waiting on a large number of API calls to complete.